 - avoids jargon or mumbo jumbo.
 A non-expert should be able to understand it.

 - “slices the cake,” which means it goes end-to-end to deliver something of value.

-- is independent from other issues if possible.
-Dependant issues reduce flexibility of scope.
+- is independent of other issues if possible.
+Dependent issues reduce the flexibility of scope.

 - is negotiable, meaning there are usually several ways to get to the stated goal.

 - is small and easily estimable in terms of time and resources required.